Supportive Herbs and Supplements for Mental Health

 When we think of ‘grounding’ the nervous system, we think of:

-1) fortifying the physical structure of the cells through minerals and vitamins 2) bringing our thoughts back to our bodies in present-time and 3) calming our body’s ‘fight or flight’ response.
+1) fortifying the physical structure of the cells through minerals and vitamins

 As a general rule, any form of Magnesium will benefit your nervous system.
 However, certain forms accomplish this task more effectively.
-We're thinking of Jarrow Formulas’ MagMind, which contains Magnesium L-Threonate (Magtein), specifically developed to bring Magnesium through the blood-brain barrier.
+We're thinking of Jarrow Formulas’ MagMind, which contains Magnesium L-Threonate (Magtein), specifically developed to allow Magnesium to cross the blood-brain barrier.
 One thing to note, however, is that Magnesium can be gastrically irritating.
 For those who have sensitive stomachs, Pure Encapsulations’ Magnesium Glycinate is a great option.
 If you’re looking for extra muscular tension or relief from nerve pain, we suggest Integrative Therapeutics’ Magnesium Malate.

-‘Healthy fats’ also play a crucial role in brain cell structure.
+Healthy fats also play a crucial role in brain cell structure and mood (8).
 Eating a ‘mediterannean diet’ or any diet rich in nuts, fresh fruits, dark green veggies, and fish can offer your body a wide array of essential Omega-3 fatty Acids.
-Docosahexaenoic acid or DHA is an especially important neuro-protective and antioxidant agent (5).
+Docosahexaenoic acid or DHA is an especially important neuro-protective and antioxidant agent (10).
 Fish is a rich source of Omega 3’s-- try adding a quality fish oil supplement like Nordic Naturals’ ProOmega.

 Healthy Gut, Healthy Brain